Planting a Seedling

 There are so many reasons to plant trees!
 Trees help clean our air, water, and soils of pollutants that harm our health.
 They also help to cool down the surrounding area and our atmosphere by absorbing carbon dioxide, helping to fight climate change.

-Redbud, live oak, black gum, and sycamore are all native to North Carolina, and better for the ecosystem than non-native trees.
+Red mulberry, black gum, willow oak, and swamp chestnut oak are all native to North Carolina, and better for the ecosystem than non-native trees.